Collection Management Policy

 For the safety and comfort of all patrons and staff we would like to remind you that the following behaviors will not be tolerated in the Library building or on Library grounds:

-- Parents and guardians are responsible for their children’s supervision and behavior and must monitor their children at all times while in the building.
+Parents and guardians are responsible for their children’s supervision and behavior and must monitor their children at all times while on library property.

-- Children at a fourth grade level or lower may not be left unattended while in the building or on Library grounds.
+Children at a fourth grade level (ages 9-10) or lower may not be left unattended while on library property.